imfycc/imfycc.github.com/source/pages/apps/faq.md

 ### Are your apps native?

 Yes, all my apps are native.
 They are built using Swift and SwiftUI and are designed to provide the best performance and integration with the operating systems.
 I put a lot of effort into adhering to Apple's [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines).

-### Why are most of your apps free?

-I love making apps and I want them to be available to as many people as possible.
-I don't care much about money and I earn enough on my paid apps.

-### What's your policy on ads in your apps?

-I hate ads.
-None of my apps have ads.

 ### How can I support your work?